ubclaunchpad/inertia/docs_src/index.html.md

 must be a git repository, and run `inertia init` to set up configuration.
 If Inertia cannot detect your project type, it will prompt for more information.

+If you haven't yet, Inertia will also instantiate a global configuration file for you.
+To create this file separately, run `inertia init --global`.

 <aside class="notice">
 To use your project with Inertia, you must have some kind of
 <a href='https://docs.docker.com/engine/reference/builder/'>Docker</a> or